Thickness profiles of giant soap films: Experimental characterization of giant soap films

 Fig. \ref{Fig_plot_spectro-RH85_position-h=f(t)-13cm_exv60cms-1} (a) shows the evolution of the thickness of a film entrained at a velocity of 60~cm/s as a function of time, for a spectrometer position fixed at 13~cm above the surface of the solution, at the center of the film (in the $y$ direction).
 The time $t = 0$ corresponds to the moment when the fishing line leaves the bath.
 We observe that up to $t \simeq 1$~s there is a thinning of the central part of the film.
 After reaching a minimum value around 1.2~$\mu$m, the thickness $h$ increases linearly with time.
 This non-monotonic behavior is a robust phenomenon, as we can see in Fig. \ref{Fig_plot_spectro-RH85_position-h=f(t)-13cm_exv60cms-1} (b), for all the measured velocities.
 We will show that this can be recovered by the model developed.

 In Fig. \ref{fig:spectro_master_curve}, we have plotted these thicknesses as a function of the height $H(t)$ reached by the films during the generation, \textit{i.e.} as a function of the product $V \times t$, for two different spectrometer positions.
-This leads to a reasonable collapse of all the data on a master curve and a similar non-monotonic behavior is observed.
+This leads to a reasonable collapse of all the data on a master curve.
 The thickness evolution thus does not depend on the imposed velocity, which rules out inertial and air friction effects in the dynamics.
 The model will show that the central film can indeed be described by a hydrostatic equilibrium, which can be disconcerting at first sight since we generate the films at high velocities.